fhardison/fhardison.github.io/_posts/2018-05-17-Thoughts-on-learning-Bahasa-Indonesia.md

 ---
 title: 5 Tips on learning Indonesian
 layout: post
+excerpt: Indonesian or Bahasa Indonesia is a Malay language spoken in the Indonesian Archipelago.
+It's the national language of Indonesia and is thus the de facto lingua fraca for around 250 million people, though not all of them speak it well.
 description: Tips for learning Bahasa Indonesia from someone who has done it whether you live in Asia or not.
 ---